-A caloric deficit is required to lose weight.
-You can create a deficit through diet, exercise or a combination of the two.
-The Centers for Disease Control and Prevention generally recommends losing no more than 2 pounds a week through diet and exercise.
-If using only exercise to achieve weight loss, a rate of 1/2 pound to 1 pound a week might be more realistic.
+According to MyPlate, if you're using only exercise to achieve weight loss, a rate of 1/2 pound to 1 pound a week might be more realistic.
 Because 1 pound represents 3,500 calories, you must create a daily deficit of 250 to 500 calories to achieve your goal.
 The result will be the loss of 2 to 4 pounds a month.
 In an effort to achieve a caloric deficit, there are five types of exercises that will get you there.

 Engage in moderate cardiovascular exercise on most days to burn calories.
-The CDC recommends doing 30 to 60 minutes of cardio five days a week.
-Maintain an exercise pace during which you can still talk but not sing.
-In 30 minutes of moderate intensity a 155-pound person can burn 335 calories by pedaling on an elliptical machine; 260 calories by rowing or riding a bike; and 223 calories by exercising on a stair climber.
+A good way to maintain a good cardio pace is to make sure you can talk but not sing.
+For example, in 30 minutes of moderate intensity, a 155-pound person can burn 335 calories by pedaling on an elliptical machine, 260 calories by rowing or riding a bike, and 223 calories by exercising on a stair climber.

 Add variety to your exercise routine so you don't get bored with your workout and continue to challenge your body.
 Take a class in dance, yoga, Pilates or kickboxing, or participate in a group sport.
 Instead of always using weightlifting machines, use exercise bands, free weights or your body weight for resistance.